Larissa Ping

 Larissa Ping Liew (born 18 March 1999) is a Malaysian model, fashion blogger and beauty pageant titleholder, who was crowned Miss World Malaysia 2018.
 She represented Malaysia at Miss World 2018 pageant, where she placed in the Top 30.

 Personal life

 Larissa was born and raised in Kuching, Sarawak.
-Her father is Malaysian Chinese while her mother is Kenyah, an indigenous tribe in the Borneo Island.
-Ping is fluent in English, Bahasa Melayu, as well as the Sarawakian Malay dialect.
+Her father is Malaysian Chinese and a native of the state capital city while her mother is an ethnic Kenyah from Miri, an indigenous tribe belonging to the Orang Ulu designation.
+She is both fluent in English as well as the national Malaysian language (particularly the Sarawakian dialect).

 She studied at the St. Joseph's Private School, Kuching during her secondary school years and scored straight A's in her SPM.
 She finished her foundation in arts at HELP University.
 She was awarded 100% School Achiever Scholarship Award (SASA) totaling RM 20,000 for her foundation programme which she completed in 2018, scoring 8 High Distinctions and 5 Distinctions.

-In 2019, Larissa enrolled in the University of Malaya to further her undergraduate studies in Law.
+In 2023, Larissa graduated from the University of Malaya with Bachelor of Laws.